langchain-ai/open-canvas/README.md

 Open Canvas is an open source web application with built in memory powered by dual agents.
 It is inspired by [OpenAI's "Canvas"](https://openai.com/index/introducing-canvas/), but with a few key differences.

-1. Open Canvas is open source and free to use.
-All the code, from the frontend, to the content generation agent, to the reflection agent is open source and MIT licensed.
+1. **Open Source**: All the code, from the frontend, to the content generation agent, to the reflection agent is open source and MIT licensed.
-2. Built in memory.
-Open Canvas ships out of the box with a [reflection agent](https://langchain-ai.github.io/langgraphjs/tutorials/reflection/reflection/) which stores style rules and user insights in a [shared memory store](https://langchain-ai.github.io/langgraphjs/concepts/memory/).
+2. **Built in memory**: Open Canvas ships out of the box with a [reflection agent](https://langchain-ai.github.io/langgraphjs/tutorials/reflection/reflection/) which stores style rules and user insights in a [shared memory store](https://langchain-ai.github.io/langgraphjs/concepts/memory/).
 This allows Open Canvas to remember facts about you across sessions.
-3. Start from existing documents.
-Open Canvas allows users to start with a blank text, or code editor in the language of their choice, allowing you to start the session with your existing content, instead of being forced to start with a chat interaction.
+3. **Start from existing documents**: Open Canvas allows users to start with a blank text, or code editor in the language of their choice, allowing you to start the session with your existing content, instead of being forced to start with a chat interaction.
 We believe this is an ideal UX because many times you will already have some content to start with, and want to iterate on-top of it.

 ## How to use